techidaily/site-digital-screen-recording/source/_posts/rotating-videos-made-simple-with-vlc-player-tricks.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1886048/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-Now, you can check the destination folder to find the video file which is now permanently rotated.

 ## The Bottom Line

 VLC Media Player is a great tool to rotate any video at any desired angle.
 You can make this rotation temporary for momentary viewing purpose as well as make the rotation effect permanent so that it always opens with the set rotation effect.
 However, the steps to rotate permanently on VLC are somewhat complex.
 Therefore, we recommend Wondershare Filmora where you can rotate any video permanently in three simple steps.